Compare CrashPlan for Small Business with everyone else

 How does the free trial work?

 It’s easy: sign-up today for a free, one-month trial.
 You get free, unlimited storage for about a month.
-After you’ve tried us, we think you’ll love it so much you’ll stay and keep backing up your files.
+After you’ve tried us, we think you’ll love it so much you’ll stay and keep protecting your files.
 But, of course, you can cancel at any time and there’s no obligation.